nicholassm/disruptor-rs/README.md

 1. [Turbine](https://github.com/polyfractal/Turbine)
 2. [Disrustor](https://github.com/sklose/disrustor)

 A key feature that this library supports is multiple producers from different threads that neither of the above libraries support (at the time of writing).

 # Roadmap

-1. Add specialization of the `ConsumerBarrier` when there's only a single consumer.
-2. Verify correctness with Miri.
+1. Verify correctness with Miri.
-3. Add a Sleeping Wait Strategy.
+2. Add a Sleeping Wait Strategy.
-4. Support for batch publication.
+3. Support for batch publication.